-The First AI art exhibition in Israel was organized by Chasadi Naomi!
+The First AI art exhibition in the world was organized by Chasadi Naomi!

 An art exhibition created using Holocaust survivors stories combine with artificial intelligence recently took place in the city of Ashkelon, Israel.
 The exhibition dealt with the memory of the Holocaust and featured stories from Holocaust survivors.
 The AI-generated images were created to match these stories and provide a visual representation of the survivors’ experiences to show the world thier memories.